surniaulula/wpsso-organization-place/readme.txt

 = 4.0.0-dev.4 =

-(2025/06/14) Added a new SSO Services management page.
+(2025/06/14) Renamed the add-on to WPSSO Schema Organization, Place and Service Manager.
+Added a new SSO Services management page.

 = 3.3.1 =